Case Studies

 Enterprise software approved by Eidos

 Eidos read the organization's contracts, planned a 10-stage approval pipeline, executed nine stages, and presented one decision to a human.
-No one drew the workflow.
-The graph emerged from the constraints.

 Coming next